Tap for information on the World Handicap System (WHS) . . .

-Course Rating replaces Standard Scratch (SSS) and represents the score that a scratch golfer (0 handicap) is expected to achieve on the course.
+Course Rating represents the score that a scratch golfer (0 handicap) is expected to achieve on the course.

-Slope Rating is the relative difficulty of a course from a specific set of tees for a bogey golfer (20 - 24 handicap) compared to a scratch golfer, as described on the Course Rating & Slope Rating page.
+Slope Rating is the relative difficulty of a course for a bogey golfer (20 - 24 handicap) compared to a scratch golfer, as described on the Course Rating & Slope Rating page.

 2. Acceptable Scores

-Individual Competition rounds and General Play (Casual) Scores, if pre-registered, count for handicap purposes, as described on the Acceptable Scores page.
+Individual Competition rounds and General Play Scores, if pre-registered, count for handicap purposes, as described on the Acceptable Scores page.

 3. Handicap Index

-A measure of a player's demonstrated ability calculated against the Slope Rating of a golf course of standard playing difficulty, as described on the Handicap Index page.
+A measure of a player's demonstrated ability on a golf course of standard playing difficulty, as described on the Handicap Index page.

 4. Course Handicap and Playing Handicap

 Playing Handicap is the Course Handicap adjusted for any Handicap Allowances.
-It represents the actual number of strokes the player gives or receives for the round being played.
+It is the actual number of strokes the player gives or receives for the round being played.

 The WHS introduces a number of new terms as described on the Definitions Page.

 6. Know The Score